On asymptotically sharp bi-Lipschitz inequalities of quasiconformal mappings satisfying inhomogeneous polyharmonic

-{\bf Acknowledgements:} This research was partly supported by the exchange project for the third regular session of the China-Montenegro Committee for Cooperation in Science and Technology (No. 3-13), the Hunan Provincial Education Department Outstanding Youth Project (No. 18B365), the Science and Technology Plan Project of Hengyang City (No. 2018KJ125), the National Natural Science Foundation of China (No. 11571216), the Science and Technology Plan Project of Hunan Province (No. 2016TP1020), the Science and Technology Plan Project of Hengyang City (No. 2017KJ183), and the Application-Oriented Characterized Disciplines, Double First-Class University Project of Hunan Province (Xiangjiaotong [2018]469).
+{\bf Acknowledgements:} We are grateful to the referee for her/his comments and suggestions.
+This research was partly supported by the exchange project for the third regular session of the China-Montenegro Committee for Cooperation in Science and Technology (No. 3-13), the Hunan Provincial Education Department Outstanding Youth Project (No. 18B365), the Science and Technology Plan Project of Hengyang City (No. 2018KJ125), the National Natural Science Foundation of China (No. 11571216), the Science and Technology Plan Project of Hunan Province (No. 2016TP1020), the Science and Technology Plan Project of Hengyang City (No. 2017KJ183), and the Application-Oriented Characterized Disciplines, Double First-Class University Project of Hunan Province (Xiangjiaotong [2018]469).